tewhey-lab/MPRA_oligo_barcode_pipeline/README.md

 If you are unable to run the pipeline via a container, then set up your environment as described below:

 * Have modules for Cromwell, Womtool, FLASH2, minimap2 (version 2.17), preseq, pandas, reshape2, ggplot2, gridextra, and Biopython available
-  * `conda install -c bioconda cromwell womtool flash2 minimap2=2.17 preseq pandas biopython`
+  * `conda install -c bioconda cromwell womtool flash2 minimap2=2.17 preseq pandas biopython, samtools`
   * `conda install -c conda-forge r-reshape2 r-ggplot2 r-gridextra`

 * Make sure all the available scripts (except for the WDL itself) are in a known directory (you will need to provide the path to this directory)